chapinhall/FSSDC/data-quality-toolkit/README.md

 # Data File Orientation Toolkit

-Welcome to the Data File Orientation toolkit.
-The goal of this toolkit is to allow for an automated assessment of the quality of various administrative datasets.
+This Data File Orientation Toolkit enables automated assessment of the quality of administrative data files to provide guidance as to the strengths and weaknesses of the file for conducting research.

+It is particularly suited to provide guidance for data from state and local adminstrative that the Family Self-Sufficiency Center supports.
+Each analysis presented includes guidance on how to interpet the results and take further steps to understand the quality of your data file.

 This toolkit is written using the R programming language and utilizes RMarkdown for reporting.